-To be granted the AAS-MLT you must receive a grade of C or better, or a pass grade in every course in the AAS-MLT curriculum, including general education foundation courses.
-Failing grades may affect your financial aid, initiate a Record of Counseling\ which may lead to a Learning Agreement\ or result in dismissal from the program. (\these forms are located in the appendix of this handbook)
+To be granted the AAS-MLT you must receive a grade of C or better, or a pass grade in every course in the AAS-MLT curriculum, including general education courses.
+Failing grades may affect your financial aid, initiate a Record of Counseling\ which may lead to a Learning Agreement\\ or result in dismissal from the program. (\these forms are located in the appendix of this handbook)

-If you receive a grade less than a C, an I (incomplete) or a midterm low grade report, you are required to meet with your advisor and bring your completed Plan for Academic Success (see appendix forms).
-You must meet with your advisor before you will be allowed to enroll into the next semesters MLT courses.
+If you receive a grade less than a C, an I (incomplete) or a midterm low grade report, or withdraw from a class due to poor performance, you must meet with your advisor before you will be allowed to enroll into the next semesters MLT courses.
 You will be responsible for making the appointment with your advisor.